intjelic/python-sfml/doc/source/api/graphics.rst

       Return the default built-in font.

-      This font is provided for convenience, it is used by :class:`sfml.graphics.Text` instances by default.
+      This font is provided for convenience, it is used by :class:`Text` instances by default.
 It is provided so that users don't have to provide and load a font file in order to display text on screen.
 The font used is Arial.